RidgeRun/NVIDIA-Jetson-IMX477-RPIV3/README.md

-# NVIDIA Jetson NX IMX477 HQ RPI V3 camera driver
+# NVIDIA Jetson IMX477 HQ RPI V3 camera driver

 This driver has been developed by NVIDIA Corporation, RidgeRun Engineering and Leopard Imaging Inc. as a collaborative initiative in order to release the first version of the Sony IMX477 sensor driver for the Raspberry Pi HQ camera.

+Supports the following Jetson platforms:
+* Jetson Xavier NX
+* Jetson Nano

 ## Repository structure